Engee documentation

 • Inherit one of the dimensions - inherits the dimensionality of the signal applied to the input port with an explicit indication of the data structure.
 For example, (-1, 2) - it is expected that the first dimension is inherited and the second dimension is specified explicitly.

-The block Engee Function does not inherit buses on output ports, although it can receive them on inputs.
-To inherit buses to output ports (for transmission to other blocks), the bus type must be explicitly specified in the Output bus type parameters.
+The Engee Function block does not inherit buses on output ports, although it can receive them on inputs.
+To inherit buses to output ports (for passing to other blocks), you must explicitly set the bus type in the Output bus type parameters.

 • Direct feedthrough - defines direct feedthrough connection: